 William Walker: The diver who saved the Cathedral

 When huge cracks started to appear in the early 1900s, the Cathedral seemed in danger of complete collapse.
 Early efforts to underpin its waterlogged foundations failed until William Walker, a deep-sea diver, worked under water every day for six years placing bags of concrete.
 You’ll find a small statue of him at the far end of the Cathedral.

 Izaak Walton: Biographer and angler

 Famed during his life as a biographer, Izaak Walton is now remembered for his much-loved treatise on the joys of fishing, The Compleat Angler.
 You can see his grave and stained glass image in the Chapel of St John the Evangelist and the Fisherman Apostles – visited by anglers from all over the world.

 In 1876 Mary Sumner, a clergyman’s wife living in nearby Old Alresford, became concerned about how local mothers related their Christian faith to family life.
-Wanting to encourage them she founded a small group called the Mothers’ Union.
+Wishing to encourage them, she founded a small group called the Mothers’ Union.
 She lived to see it become a worldwide organisation, now with millions of members.
 She is buried outside Winchester Cathedral.
-Find out more

-2018 marks the centenary of the end of the First World War, and also of the visit of a certain Bill Wilson to Winchester Cathedral.
-A young officer sent from American to fight in the trenches, Bill survived the war and went on to write one of the world’s best-selling books – the “Big Book” of Alcoholics Anonymous.
-And on the first page he recounted the story of his wartime visit to the cathedral.
-Today people from all over the world make the trip to see the grave of Thomas Thetcher which so inspired him.
-Find out more
+2018 marked the centenary of the end of the First World War, and also of the visit of a certain Bill Wilson to Winchester Cathedral.
+A young officer sent from America to fight in the trenches, Bill survived the war and went on to write one of the world’s best-selling books – the “Big Book” of Alcoholics Anonymous.
+And on the first page he recounted the story of his wartime visit to the Cathedral.
+Today people from all over the world make the trip to see the grave of Thomas Thetcher which inspired him.